WHAT STEPS YOU SHOULD TAKE AS YOU PREPARE FOR THE NEXT STAGE OF YOUR EDUCATION

 increases in high scores from students, which are reflected in the increased CAO points requirements for many high-points courses.

 For most students who have secured an offer of a course which they are very happy to accept, the

 next short while will involve preparing to make the transition to life beyond second level.

 in three to four years’ time will ultimately depend on good long-term planning now, after which the adventure can begin.

 Iseult Catherine O'Brien

-Thanks to Dublin artist, Neil Douglas, at abstracteffectsgreetingcards.com, for kindly letting me use copies of his vivid, vibrant, paintings.
+Thanks to Dublin artist, Neil Douglas, to be found at neildouglas09@gmail, for kindly letting me use copies of his vivid, vibrant, paintings.